flexible-atomic-code/fac/README.md

 If a different version of MPI is used, you have to supply the compile and link flags to the C compiler with `--with-mpicompile` and `--with-mpilink`.

+#### 2-5.
+MacOS X Big Sur
+Big Sur handles dynamically loaded libraries very differently.
+It no longer has libSystem.dylib and libSystem.B.dylib files, and no longer has standard C headers and librarries in the /usr/include and /usr/lib direrctores.
+It therefore breaks the third party gcc compilers, e.g., the one from MacPort installation.
+Here are steps to work around these issues:

+1. In /usr/local/lib directory, create two files libSystem.dylib and
+libSystem.B.dylib.
+It does not matter what are in the files, as long as they are reasonably sized.
+You can simply create two symlinks to some existing dylib files, and make sure /usr/local/lib is in your LD_LIBRARY_PATH env variable.
+This is to simply fool gcc and linker to believe that the two dylib files exist.
+The linker will actually find the libraries from Big Sur's shared cache, instead of from the files.

+2. Set env variable CC="gcc -I/Library/Developer/CommandLineTools/SDKs/MacOSX11.1.sdk/usr/include -L/Library/Developer/CommandLineTools/SDKs/MacOSX11.1.sdk/usr/lib" This is to instruct gcc and linker to find the standard C header and library files from the SDK locations, and the /usr/include and /usr/lib no longer have links to them.

+3. Proceed with ./configure as usual.

 ## 3. Install SFAC interface
 To installs the SFAC interface, do